-The Institute for Compensation Studies™ (ICS) is an interdisciplinary center housed in the ILR School of Cornell University.
+The Institute for Compensation Studies™ (ICS) is an interdisciplinary center housed jointly in the ILR School and the SC Johnson College of Business at Cornell University.
 Founded in 2010 by Professor Kevin F. Hallock, its mission is to improve the teaching, research, practice and public discourse around compensation and rewards to work.
 Bridging between academic researchers and compensation practitioners, and strengthening the talent pipeline, are our core objectives.

 We consider compensation broadly defined, to include all the monetary and nonmonetary (intangible) rewards that people receive for doing the work they do, in any location or employment structure.
 We are concerned with how rewards to work influence outcomes for companies and industries, as well as individuals and economies, worldwide.